-Yes, we may award BIG funds for projects that involve only engineering, economic, environmental, historic, cultural, and feasibility studies, as well as other activities necessary for the planned construction of facilities for transient boaters.
+Yes, we may award BIG funds for projects that involve only engineering, economic, environmental, historic, cultural and feasibility studies, as well as other activities necessary for the planned construction of facilities for transient boaters.
 We list these as eligible activities for the program (50 CFR 86.11).

-We will accept BIG Tier 1 - State applications that include only these activities in anticipation of the development of transient boating opportunities.
-However, Tier 2-National applications that do not include the development of transient boating facilities will likely rank low and are unlikely to be funded.
+We will accept and score applications that include only these activities in anticipation of the development of transient boating opportunities.
+However, since these applications do not include the development of transient boating facilities they will likely receive lower scores and are unlikely to be funded with Tier 2 - National funds.